chebread/ft/README.md

 #### `ft '(text)' (directory)` (It is demo)
 This form is **find** a stirng in among the files in the directory 🙃

+**If you don't want to write qutoes, You don't use to write  qutoes ! 🙃**

 ### Return value of ft